apache/cordova-plugin-device-motion/README.md

 With the [W3C Device Orientation API](https://www.w3.org/TR/orientation-event/), Android, iOS, and Windows devices may not need this plugin anymore.

-However, on iOS 13+ potential issues with permissions and secure contexts can arise.
-Therefore, it is recommended to use this plugin as it uses a native implementation.
+However, on iOS 13+, potential issues with permissions and secure contexts can arise.
+Therefore it is recommended to use this plugin as it uses a native implementation.

 ----